 It is almost always the case to have the dimension style disproportional to the scale of the project you are working on, making it necessary to know how to tweak the Dimension-text scale and often the other parameters like the offset distance of the text from the dimension lines, the scale of the arrowheads and others.

-AutoCAD Dimension TEXT
+AutoCAD Dimension Style in AutoCAD

 If you type DIMSTYLE and Press ENTER you will have the immediate access to the Dimension Style Manager shown below